Mic Christopher

-Michael "Mic" Christopher (21 September 1969 – 29 November 2001) was an Irish singer-songwriter, best known for his posthumously-released debut album Skylarkin'.
+Michael "Mic" Christopher (21 September 1969 – 29 November 2001) was an Irish singer-songwriter, best known for his posthumously released debut album Skylarkin'.

 Early life

 Michael Christopher was born in The Bronx, New York City, to Irish parents Harry Christopher from Dublin and Vaun Heaney from Sixmilecross, County Tyrone.
 They moved back to Dublin in 1972 when Michael was still a toddler.
 He later attended Coláiste Chilliain in Clondalkin.
 He started playing traditional Irish music with school groups until he was about fifteen years old when he started busking.
 Busking in Dublin over the next five years, Christopher made friends with many of the musicians on the Dublin circuit, including brothers Karl and David Odlum, Glen Hansard and others.

 Musical career

-In 1990, Christopher formed the band The Mary Janes with former Kila bass player and fellow busker Karl Odlum, and added Simon Good on guitar and Steven Hogan on drums.
+In 1990, Christopher formed the band The Mary Janes with former Kíla bass player and fellow busker Karl Odlum, and added Simon Good on guitar and Steven Hogan on drums.
 The band's line-up evolved over the next nine years, becoming a three piece without drums when Hogan left the group.
 It was the three-piece version that recorded the band's first album, Bored of Their Laughing.
 In 1994, the Mary Janes signed a publishing deal with Warner-Chappell.
 In 1996 the band acquired the drumming talents of Australian Mark Stanley, with this line-up recording their second album, Sham, in 1998.
 Over the years The Mary Janes played everywhere from the Feile and Fleadh music festivals in Ireland, to Glastonbury Festival in England, to the CMJ in New York City.
 The band also performed a six-week stint in Bosnia with the War Child charity.
 The Mary Janes split in 1999 and Christopher embarked on a three-month solo tour of Victoria, Australia.
 In 2001, having recovered from a bad motorbike accident, Christopher released his solo Heyday EP and announced that he would be supporting The Waterboys on their next tour.